Multilevel User Credibility Assessment in Social Networks: Introduction

+As a result, existing approaches remain limited in two crucial aspects.
+First, they predominantly model user credibility as a binary problem, overlooking the nuanced spectrum of user behaviors that range from highly credible to intentionally deceptive.
+This simplification fails to capture intermediate cases, such as users who occasionally share misleading content or amplify unverified information without malicious intent.
+Second, there is no publicly available dataset that supports a fine-grained, multilevel characterization of user credibility, which hinders progress toward more realistic modeling and benchmarking.
+Addressing these limitations requires both an appropriately labeled dataset and a framework capable of integrating diverse feature types to assess credibility at multiple levels.

+To overcome these limitations, we introduce MultiCred, a comprehensive framework for multilevel user credibility assessment on social networks.
+Our approach begins by constructing a labeled dataset that categorizes Twitter users across several credibility tiers, capturing the full behavioral spectrum from highly reliable to deceptive accounts.
+The MultiCred model then integrates three complementary sources of information: profile features that reflect user identity and social activity, content features that represent linguistic and semantic characteristics of posts, and interaction features that encode how other users perceive and engage with the account.
+By employing specialized preprocessing and analysis pipelines for each feature group and combining their outputs within a unified learning architecture, MultiCred can capture diverse credibility signals and generalize across different user types.
+This design enables a more nuanced and scalable understanding of user trustworthiness compared to existing binary classification methods.

+We evaluate MultiCred on a collected real-world Twitter dataset and compare it against two state-of-the-art credibility-assessment models, UCred \cite{DBLP:journals/snam/VermaAMG22} and the model of \cite{DBLP:journals/soco/BhartiP21}.
+In the scenario where UCred performs best, MultiCred achieves a 15.07\% improvement in F1 score, demonstrating a substantial advantage in distinguishing users across credibility levels.
+Additionally, MultiCred considerably outperforms the model of \cite{DBLP:journals/soco/BhartiP21}.
+These results confirm the effectiveness of integrating profile, content, and interaction features for robust multilevel user credibility assessment.

 The rest of this paper is organized as follows.
-Section \ref{Related work} provides a review of previous research conducted in this area.
-Section \ref{Preliminaries} covers fundamental concepts and defines the studied problem.
-In Section \ref{Dataset}, our data collection procedure and the description of the collected data are discussed.
-Moving forward, Section \ref{Proposed method} elaborates on our proposed algorithm, dissecting its different components.
-Section \ref{Empirical results} presents our empirical results.
-Finally, the paper is concluded in Section \ref{Conclusion and future work}.
+Section~\ref{Related work} reviews prior research in the area.
+Section~\ref{Preliminaries} introduces fundamental concepts and formalizes the problem.
+Section~\ref{Dataset} describes our data-collection procedure and the resulting dataset.
+Section~\ref{Proposed method} details the proposed algorithm and its components.
+Section~\ref{Empirical results} presents the experimental findings.
+Finally, Section~\ref{Conclusion and future work} concludes the paper and outlines directions for future research.